UK Suppliers of Torque Sensors & Torque Transducers

-Datum Electronics are an established supplier of Torque Transducers and other torque measurement systems based in the UK.
-Our torque transducers and torque sensors use strain gauges bonded to a shaft for reliable and accurate torque measurement solutions.
+Datum Electronics is an established designer, manufacturer & supplier of Torque Sensors, Torque Transducers and other torque measurement systems, based in the UK.
+Our torque transducers and torque sensors use strain gauges, bonded to a shaft, offering reliable and accurate torque measurement for any requirement.

 What is a Torque Transducer?

-Torque Transducers, or Torque Sensors measure torque in a variety of methods.
-The basic principle is in essence is a very simple mechanical process, it is a measure of the ‘force’ being used in turning (or attempting to turn) an element.
+Torque Sensors (or Torque Sensors) measure torque in a variety of methods.
+The basic principle is, in essence, a very simple mechanical process, it’s a measure of the ‘force’, being used in turning (or attempting to turn) an element.
 When a force or ‘torque’ is applied to a shaft; the shaft twists (by a very small amount).
 This twisting produces a ‘stretch’ in the material of the shaft, in a direction at 45 degrees to the axis of the shaft, between points on the shaft that are moved apart by the twisting motion.
-The material of the shaft also sees a ‘compression’ in the opposite 45 degree direction.
+The material of the shaft also sees a ‘compression’ in the opposite 45-degree direction.

-Datum Electronics torque transducers utilise this shaft bending and measure the change in order to calculate the torque.
-This measurement is achieved by the use strain gauges bonded to the shaft, measuring the strain induced in the shaft by the applied torque or ‘force’.
-There are various methods of measuring this twist through a shaft; strain gauges are recognised as one of the most reliable methods, if you have the expertise to achieve this.
+Datum Electronics torque sensors and torque transducers utilise this shaft bending and measure the change in order to calculate the torque.
+This measurement is achieved by the use strain gauges bonded to the shaft, measuring the strain, induced in the shaft by the applied torque or ‘force’.
+There are various methods of measuring this twist through a shaft but strain gauges are recognised as one of the most reliable methods, if you have the expertise to achieve this.

 Definition of a Strain Gauge